• Skip to main content

 • vanilla + cinnamon - to flavor the ice cream

-• flour, butter, and brown sugar - these ingredients are the base to the dough bits dotted throughout the ice cream
+• flour, butter, and brown sugar - these ingredients are the base of the dough bits dotted throughout the ice cream

 Instructions